 Students must complete all required math and science prerequisites by the end of the spring semester prior to enrolling in Drake's PharmD program.
 All English and public speaking prerequisites must be completed by the end of the summer term prior to enrolling.
 Students may enroll at Drake to complete any unfinished prerequisites, however there is no special consideration given to students who complete their prerequisites at Drake.
 Prerequisite courses may be completed at any regionally accredited institution.
 Students should consider enrolling at Drake because they feel it’s the right college for them and wish to earn a Drake degree, whether it is a pharmacy degree or not.
 Students should not enroll at Drake only to try to increase their chances of entering the pharmacy program.

 Drake will accept a course if credit is earned through Advanced Placement, International Baccalaureate, or GCE Advanced Level examinations.
-Admitted students should have official score reports sent directly to the Drake University Office of Student Records and Academic Information.
-Students upon receipt of official records from the examining body and it meets minimum score standards.
+Admitted students should have official score reports sent directly to the Drake University Office of the Registrar.
+Students will be notified upon receipt of official records from the examining body and if it meets minimum score standards.

 Students who wish to fulfill prerequisites using Advanced Placement (AP) scores must earn a 4 or higher on the AP exam.
 Please see Drake University's AP Credit policy or contact the College of Pharmacy and Health Sciences at (515) 271-3018 for more information.

 Credits earned through an individual institution’s placement examination will not be accepted for credit.
 Students who have completed a prerequisite via an individual institution's placement exam will need to complete the course.